andreasvc/disco-dop/docs/cli/treesearch.rst

 Regular expressions
 ^^^^^^^^^^^^^^^^^^^
-In contrast with the other engines, regular expressions treat the input as plain text files, one sentence per line.
+In contrast with the other engines, the regex engine treats the input files as plain text, one sentence per line.
 The options ``--trees`` and ``--brackets`` are not applicable.
 The syntax is that of Python's ``re`` module, cited below.

 Regular expressions can contain both special and ordinary characters.